stannumcoin/stannum/doc/tor.md

-TOR SUPPORT IN GBX CORE
+TOR SUPPORT IN SNC CORE
 =======================

 It is possible to run Stannum Core as a Tor hidden service, and connect to such services.